 With the popularity of Android on smartphones and tablets, Google has a big platform to help push their other products and services.
 One of those is the Chrome browser for Android.
 As users surf the net with Chrome, they are able to enjoy the benefits of having their sessions sync with installations of Chrome, say on their desktop and laptop computers.

-Google Chrome, a browser built on the Blink layout engine that aims to be minimalistic and versatile at the same time, is now at version 33.0.1750.5 Dev.
-A new development version of Google Chrome has been made available, featuring a fair number of changes and improvements.
+Google Chrome, a browser built on the Blink layout engine that aims to be minimalistic and versatile at the same time, has been upgraded to version 37.0.2041.4 and comes with a large number of changes.